 1) Wash & Peel Onions

-If you are using using fresh homegrown onions, the roots and greens may still be attached.
+If you are using fresh homegrown onions, the roots and greens may still be attached.
 Wash them to remove excess dirt, and cut away the tough bottom bit that is attached to the roots.
 We also find it easier to cut the green tops off, and set aside in their own pile to process separately from the bulbs.

 Peel away and remove the outermost papery skins of the onions.